COVID-19 antiviral medicines can help people who are at risk of becoming very sick with COVID-19.

 - you have previously been admitted to an intensive care unit because of COVID-19 and have tested positive again

-- you are of Māori or Pacific ethnicity and aged 50 or over
+- you are of Māori or Pacific Island ethnicity

 Types of COVID-19 medicines available

 Three COVID-19 antiviral medicines are available to treat eligible people with COVID-19 in the community:

 - molnupiravir (branded as Lagevrio)